Man sent flying after being struck by a VPD cruiser on the DTES (VIDEO) | News

 - "It's abominable": Witness claims police were assaulting people in Downtown Eastside (VIDEO)

-The vehicle comes to a quick stop and witnesses can be seen quickly rushing to help the victim.
+- Man sent flying after being struck by a VPD cruiser on the DTES (VIDEO)

-The video has since been deleted from YouTube but investigators are appealing to the person behind the video to contact them.
+In a previous statement to Daily Hive, the VPD said it trusts the IIO investigation “will shed light what factors led to the collision, including the reason why the pedestrian was standing motionless in the middle of the road, why the officers did not see the person, the speed of the police vehicle, and other contributing factors.”

-In an email statement to Daily Hive, the VPD said it trusts the IIO investigation “will shed light what factors led to the collision, including the reason why the pedestrian was standing motionless in the middle of the road, why the officers did not see the person, the speed of the police vehicle, and other contributing factors.”
+At a press release on Friday regarding an unrelated incident, VPD confirmed that the man struck by the car has since been released from the hospital.
+According to police, VANDU’s previous reporting of the incident was incorrect.
+VPD said they also provided medical aid on site.

 The IIO is urging anyone with relevant information, dashcam or other video footage of the incident to contact the Witness Line toll-free at 1-855-446-8477 or via the contact form on the iiobc.ca website.